dgcamacho/so2021-tutorial/README.md

    `<identity>/exercise<nr>`, and click on *Merge request*.
 In the title, add the exercise number and your name, e.g. "Exercise 4: Simon Praetorius".
 Add a meaningful description of what you have done.
 This may include details on how to run and test your code.
-Finally, choose the tutor (@spraetor) as *Reviewer*.
+We will assign a *Reviewer* to your submission.

-   The title again is important for us to identity your submission.
+   A proper title of the Merge Request is **important** for us to identity your submission.

 7. In case you want to test the Merge request procedure, but do not yet want to get a review, or if you are in the process of developing your solution, add